 9.3.1.22.10.4 Report subvariant

+The format of the User Info field in the Ranging Trigger frame of Report subvariant is defined in Figure 9-64lc (User Info field for Ranging Trigger frame of subvariant Poll and Report) and the subfields of the User Info field are identical to the corresponding subfields in the Ranging Trigger frame of subvariant Poll (#5170).

 TGaz editor: Add the following text in P134L9 of 11az draft 3.1:

+If an ISTA has included the Secure LTF subelement in the Ranging Parameters element in its IFTMR frame and set the value of the Secure LTF Required field to 1, the RSTA shall assign a secure LTF measurement exchange mode with the ISTA. (#5042)

 TGaz editor: Modify the following text in P134L18 of 11az draft 3.1:

-The RSTA shall include a Secure LTF Parameters element in the IFTM frame that contains an LTF Generation SAC and a Secure LTF Counter (#2289) for the first measurement exchange in the session when any of the following conditions are met: (#3621) — An RSTA received an IFTMR frame where the Ranging Parameters element included a Secure LTF subelement with the Secure LTF Required field equal to 1. — An RSTA included a Secure LTF subelement in the Ranging Parameters element in the and set its Secure LTF Required field to 1
+The RSTA shall include a Secure LTF Parameters element in the IFTM frame that contains an LTF Generation SAC and a Secure LTF Counter (#2289) if it assigned a secure LTF measurement exchange mode by including a Secure LTF subelement in the Ranging Parameters element and set its Secure LTF Required field to 1. (#5042)

-TGaz editor: Modify the following text in P74L10 of 11az draft 3.1:

-The ISTA sets the I2R LMR Feedback subfield in the Ranging Parameters field of the Ranging Parameters element in the IFTMR frame: to 0 to indicate that it does not transmit I2R LMR at the end of each measurement exchange, if requested by the RSTA, or to 1 to indicate that transmits I2R LMR at the end of each measurement exchange, if requested by the RSTA